webdesignsbytom/networking-starter/Security.md

 Fill up the network connection with enough bandwidth until devices cant keep up.

 DDOS Distributed DOS is one of these - where you flood the server.
+Maliciously formatted packers: A user could send a packet that the reciever cant handle.
+Causing the device to run slowly.

 ### Application DOS

 Find bugs and vulnerabilities and send requests to the server that crash it.

+### DDOS Distributed DOS

+A Distributed DoS (DDoS) attack is similar to a DoS attack but originates from multiple, coordinated sources.
+For example:

+An attacker builds a network (botnet) of infected hosts called zombies, which are controlled by handler systems.
+The zombie computers will constantly scan and infect more hosts, creating more and more zombies.
+When ready, the hacker will instruct the handler systems to make the botnet of zombies carry out a DDoS attack.

 ### Operational Technology (OT) DOS